Constraining the new contributions to electron $g-2$ in a radiative neutrino mass model: Conclusions

 \section{Conclusions}

-In this paper, we have presented an analysis on radiative neutrino mass model with two scalar leptoquarks $S(3,1,-1/3)$ and $R(3,2,1/6)$ in the close connection with current lepton $g-2$ observations.
-We employed textures with decoupling electron and muon sectors, allowing each anomalous magnetic dipole moment to be induced by different up-type quarks, ensuring no dangerous $\mu\to e\gamma$ decay.
+In this paper, we analyzed a radiative neutrino mass model featuring two scalar leptoquarks $S(3,1,-1/3)$ and $R(3,2,1/6)$ in the context of recent lepton $g-2$ observations.
+By employing flavor textures that decouple the electron and muon sectors, we ensured that the anomalous magnetic dipole moments are induced by different up-type quarks, thereby suppressing dangerous $\mu\to e\gamma$ decay.
+In the minimal scenario, consistency with neutrino oscillation data requires the simultaneous presence of one- and two-loop neutrino mass contributions.

-In minimal scenario that we discussed, a consistency with neutrino oscillation data requires a simultaneous appearance of both one- and two-loop neutrino mass contributions.
-The model predicts the lightest neutrino to be massless and admits both normal and inverted orderings.
-The model also establishes a direct connection between neutrino oscillation data and the lepton $g-2$ values.
-Consequently, stringent constraints from neutrino data prevent the muon $g-2$ from getting a large new correction, while allowing a resolution to the discrepancy implied by the Rb experiment within $2\sigma$ as long as the neutrino mass ordering is inverted.
-Furthermore, the model predicts rates for LFV tau decay processes, such as $\tau\to e\gamma$ and $\tau\to3e$, near the current limits.
-Future experimental results, from neutrino oscillations, high-luminosity colliders, or LFV searches will be able to confirm or falsify this scenario.
+The model predicts a massless lightest neutrino, accommodates both normal and inverted orderings, and establishes a direct link between neutrino oscillation data and the lepton $g-2$ values.
+We find that while neutrino data prevent a large new correction to the muon $g-2$, the electron $g-2$ discrepancy (as implied by the Rb experiment) can be resolved within $2\sigma$, achievable only for the inverted neutrino mass ordering.
+Furthermore, our analysis indicates that the model remains perturbative and technically natural up to 100~TeV.
+Finally, the predicted rates for LFV processes, such as $\tau\to e\gamma$ and $\tau\to3e$, lie near current experimental limits.
+Future results from neutrino oscillations, high-luminosity colliders, and LFV searches will provide critical tests to confirm or falsify this scenario.